kashifsoofi/blog-code-samples/integration-test-mysql-with-testcontainers-go/README.md

-# Integration Test MySQL Store with testcontainers-go
+# Integration Test MySQL with testcontainers-go
-This is a continuation of an earlier post [Integration Test MySQL Store (go)](https://kashifsoofi.github.io/go/rest/mysql/sqlx/This is a continuation of an earlier post [Integration Test MySQL Store (go)](https://kashifsoofi.github.io/go/testing/integrationtest/mysql/integration-test-mysql-go/).
+This is a continuation of an earlier post [Integration Test MySQL Store (go)](https://kashifsoofi.github.io/go/testing/integrationtest/mysql/integration-test-mysql-go/).
 In this tutorial I will extend the sample to use [testcontainers-go](https://golang.testcontainers.org) to spin up database container and apply migrations before executing our integration tests.

 Prior to this sample, pre-requisite of running integration tests was that database server is running either on machine or in a container and migrations are applied.
 This update will remove that manual step.